berresch/Docker-Enter-Demo/README.md

 ## Prerequisites ##

 Docker builds upon [Linux Containers][lxc] (LXC) and thus only runs on Linux.
 In order to allow you to also play with Docker on non-Linux machines, there are two ways to run this demo, i.e., inside a [Vagrant Box][vagrant] or directly on Linux.
 Please see the respective subsections below.
-For both cases you need to install `make`.

 ### Vagrant Box ###